 - Weight gain or loss.

-Ok, so after looking at Boston Bull Terriers’ ageing factors and signs of health deterioration, let’s see how to increase their life expectancy.
+Ok, so after looking at Boston Terriers’ ageing factors and signs of health deterioration, let’s see how to increase their life expectancy.

 The part that plays a big role starts with this question: